mobusoperandi/.github/profile/README.md

 ## What

-A community for the regular study of [The Rust Programming Language](https://www.rust-lang.org/) in the format of [Remote Mob Programming](http://remotemobprogramming.org/).
+A community for regular study of [The Rust Programming Language](https://www.rust-lang.org/) in [Remote Mob Programming](http://remotemobprogramming.org/) format.

 - [Mobus Operandi on The Mob Mentality Show podcast](https://youtu.be/nxNDo-7Fyfk).